 Getting divorced is one of the hardest things I’ve ever gone through in my life.
-Endless stress, tears, fears, worries, resentment, bitterness, loss, grief, gut-wrenching pain, loneliness, and anger are all feelings people can face for months, perhaps years during a divorce.
-But having gone through it, I’m stronger, smarter and I appreciate things more than I used to, although that might be part of getting older, as well.
+So much stress, tears, fear, worries, resentment, bitterness, loss, grief, gut-wrenching pain, loneliness, and anger.
+These are all feelings people can face for months, perhaps years during a divorce.
+But having gone through it, first and foremost, I survived.
+Even better–I feel stronger, smarter and I appreciate things more than I used to, although that might be part of getting older, as well.

 When the divorce is final, I think there’s one thing everyone feels: You once stood in front of a priest or a rabbi or a judge with this person, and you promised to love, honor and cherish him or her forever.
 And now, you’ve broken that promise (whether it was your choice or not).
 There’s an immense sadness about that.
 It’s sad that your future isn’t what you thought it was going to be and the life you imagined isn’t going to become a reality.